What is the DOT motorcycle crash helmet standard?

 If you’re still not sure a helmet is DOT compliant, then you’ll find a few other pointers on the NHTSA official website that offer you some further pointers.
 And if you want to read LOTS of detail on the compliance testing itself, check out this link for the laboratory test procedure.

 What about DOT AND ECE Certified Helmets?

 It’s worth mentioning that you’ll see websites (including this one!) mentioning helmets that are both DOT and ECE.
-That implies that you can use the same helmet in both DOT and ECE countries – but that’s not the case.
+That implies that you can use the same helmet in both DOT and ECE countries – but that’s not necessarily the case.

 A particular helmet model might be DOT certified over here and have passed ECE tests in Europe, so technically be legal in both areas.
-The problem is that helmets don’t carry both ECE and DOT stickers – they have one or the other.
+The problem is that most helmets don’t carry both ECE and DOT stickers – they usually have one or the other.
 And to be legal in a particular territory, your helmet needs to display the correct certification.

 So, for example, if you have a DOT Scorpion Exo AT950 with a DOT sticker on the back (and the correct DOT labels inside), and you take your helmet to Europe and get pulled over by the police, they could find your helmet illegal because it’s not displaying the correct legal information – even though the same looking model of helmet’s on sale in Europe (in this case as the Scorpion Exo ADX-1).